- This event has passed.

-Anil Markanda, Distinguished Ikerbasque Professor at the Basque Centre for Climate Change
+Anil Markandya, Distinguished Ikerbasque Professor at the Basque Centre for Climate Change

 Professor Markandya graduated from the London School of Economics with a Master of Science in Econometrics and was awarded his Ph.D. from the same institution on the Economics of the Environment.
 He has worked extensively on environmental problems from an economic viewpoint.
 He was a lead author for Chapters of the 3rd and 4th and 5th IPCC Assessment Reports on Climate Change and contributed to the special report on global warming of 1.5ºC.

 In 2008 he was nominated by Cambridge University as one of the top 50 contributors to thinking on sustainability in the world.
-He has acted as advisor to several governments and international organizations over the last 30 years.
+He has acted as adviser to several governments and international organisations over the last 30 years.

 Professor Markandya was President of the European Association of Environmental and Resource Economics from 2014-2015.
 Currently he is Distinguished Ikerbasque Professor at the Basque Centre for Climate Change in the Basque Country, Spain and Honorary Professor of Economics at the University of Bath, UK.